plusserver/docs/content/en/container/private-registry/tutorials/_index.md

 type: "docs"
 weight: 30
 description: >
-   Everything you need for a perfect start with your Platform-as-a-Service - Harbor
+   Everything you need for a perfect start with your Private Registry - Harbor.
 ---